-And we will discuss how to efficiently deal with these people in case they go outside their acceptable risks for a given driving situation.
-Namely, if they cause you, the public at large, or someone you love a terrible roadway tragedy we tell you how to sue them in court.
+Below we will discuss how to efficiently deal with these public servants in case they go outside their acceptable risks for a given driving situation.
+Namely, if they cause you, the public at large, or someone you love a terrible roadway tragedy, we tell you how to sue them in court.

 The various types of agencies and personnel most commonly involved in police and ambulance driver types collisions are the ones out there in the thick of it every day, and these kinds of characters include:

-- Firefighters and EMS, for example, are usually heading to the scene of an accident or a blaze.
+- Firefighters and EMS, for example, are usually heading to the scene of an accident or smoking vehicles ablaze.
 So they make their way known with their flashing lights and loud sirens.
-At least that is what we are led think.
+At least that is what we are led to think.

-- Paramedics also rush to help injury victims across the country, often at significant risk to themselves.
+- Paramedics also rushed to help injury victims across the country, often at significant risk to themselves.

 - Police, of course, chase down speeders and criminals.
 But is this always the reason they are running red lights flashing, and having close calls with taxpayers on the roads?
 In their ways, each different emergency service plays a significant role in making sure that our society can function safely.
 But let's see if they were acting within the course and scope of their jobs, or just abusing the system to get somewhere quick, for example.

-Sometimes these accidents are caused by improperly functioning emergency notifications.
-This can include sirens and lights that were not working well or at all.
-Many of the accidents caused by such emergency vehicles are due to drivers not seeing the lights flashing or hearing the siren blaring.
-If the other motorists do not have the time to get out of the way, an accident often results.
+Sirens and lights that were not working well or at all means that drivers won't see the lights flashing or hear the sirens blaring.
+So if the other motorists sharing the road do not have the time to get out of the way, an accident often results.
 The busy California roads and freeways can rapidly lead to a multi-car pileup and even more injuries.

-Trustworthy and properly-trained lawyers can help you prove if it was non-working flashers or sirens played a role.
-Non-working lights can also be involved with certain construction vehicles and over-sized vehicles harming road users.
+Trustworthy and properly-trained lawyers can help you prove if it was non-working flashers or sirens played a role in your crash.
+Non-working lights can also play a role in certain construction vehicles and over-sized vehicles harming road users.
 If their roof's emergency lights were not functioning, this could be a primary cause of the accident.
-The agency meant to maintain these warning signs or the company that initially manufactured or distributed them could be liable.
+The agency meant to maintain these warning signs, or the company that initially manufactured or distributed them could be liable.
 But almost always, they will lie and defend.
 Without a lawyer, good luck getting any money.

 Get Help from a Motivated Lawyer Now!